API Security Testing

 What to Look for in API Security Testing Vendors

-When evaluating tools to run security tests against your APIs, there are a lot of options out there.
-It can be difficult to understand what tools are most effective for your particular team and use case.
+When evaluating tools to run security tests against your APIs, numerous options are available.
+It can be challenging to understand what tools are most effective for your particular team and use case.
+When evaluating API security testing vendors, it is crucial to ensure that they offer the necessary security controls to protect your APIs.
 Below are some criteria that you can use to evaluate API security testing vendors:

-One of the most important aspects of API security testing is where the test will be run.
-This determines how close to the development process the testing will be.
-There are a few different ways that API security tests can be deployed, but typically the preferred method is a tool that can automate testing in CI/CD and run locally for testing and debug.
-This allows a developer to be alerted quickly (on commit or PR) if they have introduced a new vulnerability, and quickly remediate that vulnerability while still in the context of the code they are working on.
+One of the most essential aspects of API security testing is where the automated tests will be run.
+This determines how closely the testing aligns with the development process.
+There are several ways to deploy API security tests.
+Still, typically, the preferred method is a tool that can automate testing in CI/CD and run locally for testing and debugging.
+This allows a developer to be alerted quickly (on commit or PR) if they have introduced a new vulnerability, and to remediate it promptly while still within the context of the code they are working on.

 Configuration: Explicit API Routes vs. Crawling for Discovery

-Next, it is important to understand how the tool finds the API routes for testing.
+Next, it is essential to understand how the tool finds the API routes for testing.
 Legacy tooling on the market relies on an HTML spider of the application to surface API routes.
-While this may work in some cases, it often leads to missed API routes and does not work with single page applications.
+While this approach may sometimes work, it often results in missed API routes and is not ideal for use with single-page applications.

 Other legacy tools attempt to find API routes by proxying production traffic or relying on functional tests written in QA.
 For example, WhiteHat’s new API testing tool, Intelligence Directed DAST, only runs security tests on the API routes that have custom tests built in Postman.

-Modern tooling is configured directly for API scanning, leveraging technologies such as OpenAPI Specification or the GraphQL introspection end point.
-This gives the security all of the information it needs to fully test the API for security vulnerabilities.
+Modern tooling is configured directly for API scanning, leveraging technologies such as OpenAPI Specification or a GraphQL introspection endpoint to ensure adherence to published API specifications.
+This gives the security tool the information it needs to test the API for security vulnerabilities thoroughly.

-Across an organization, it is common to encounter different APIs backing applications.
-It is not uncommon to have a company that has a combination of REST APIs, GraphQL, and SOAP APIs.
-When selecting a tool, it is important to ensure that it supports the types of APIs you use internally right now as well as those that you may use in the future.
+When selecting a tool, it is crucial to ensure that it supports the types of APIs you currently use internally, as well as those you may use in the future.

-When running API security tests, especially when run in CI/CD, performance is highly important.
+When running API security tests, especially in CI/CD environments, performance is critical, making efficient API security testing crucial.
 Security testing of APIs should add seconds or minutes to the build pipeline, not hours like many traditional tools.

-Many tools in the API and application security space run the same tests, regardless of what API you are using.
-Be sure to select a vendor or tool that has technology specific scanning.
-REST and GraphQL APIs should only receive JSON-based requests and SOAP APIs should receive XML-based requests.
+Many tools in the API and application security space run the same security scans, regardless of the API being tested.
+This approach is not always the most effective.
+Be sure to select a vendor or tool that has technology-specific scanning, including the ability to customize scans.
+For example, REST and GraphQL APIs should only receive JSON-based requests, and SOAP APIs should receive XML-based requests.

-Technology specific scanning results in several benefits for teams running API security tests.
-When a testing tool is sending the right kind of requests to an API, scans are both fast and accurate.
+Technology-specific scanning yields several benefits for teams conducting API security tests.
+When a testing tool is sending the right kind of API requests to an API, scans are both fast and accurate.

 Accuracy: Minimize False Positives

-When it comes to security tests, accuracy is obviously important.
-False positives create unnecessary work for engineering and security teams, ultimately eroding trust in the security testing.
-Many companies have started down a path of security testing, only to abandon the tool due to a poor signal to noise ratio from so many false positives.
+When it comes to security tests, accuracy is essential.
+False positives create unnecessary work for engineering and security teams, ultimately eroding trust in security testing.
+Many companies have started down a path of security testing, only to abandon the tool due to a poor signal-to-noise ratio resulting from numerous false positives.

 Custom Testing: Find Business Logic Vulnerabilities

-Some vulnerabilities cannot be tested for using automatic tools.
-Custom business logic or certain application specific features will require custom security testing.
-The ideal API security testing vendor will enable this sort of testing and tie results in with the out-of-the-box testing.
+Some vulnerabilities cannot be detected or tested using automated tools.
+Custom business logic or certain application-specific features will require custom security testing.
+Custom business logic or certain application-specific features will require manual testing to identify vulnerabilities.
+The ideal API security testing vendor will enable this sort of testing and tie the results in with the out-of-the-box testing.

 Developer Experience: Developer-First API Security

-With automated API security testing in CI/CD, developers are inherently brought into the security process.
-Application security has shifted left – scheduled scans of production and a team of security analysts reviewing the results no longer cuts it.
-Today’s engineering teams run security tests in CI/CD, alerting the developer who was working on the code if they’ve introduced a new vulnerability.
+With automated API security testing in CI/CD, developers are inherently brought into the security process to perform security testing.
+Application security has shifted left, meaning that scheduled scans of production environments are no longer sufficient.
+Today’s engineering teams run security tests in CI/CD, alerting the developer who is working on the code if they have introduced a new vulnerability.

-When selecting a vendor, ensure that you are selecting a developer-first security tool.
-For API security testing, this includes features such as cURL command generation to recreate findings, simple CI/CD automation, config as code, the ability to run testing locally, and integrations with the existing engineering workflow.
+When selecting a vendor, ensure you choose a developer-first security tool that is easy for developers to use and integrate with their existing flow.
+For API security testing, this includes features such as cURL command generation to recreate findings, simple CI/CD automation, config as code, the ability to run tests locally, and integrations with the existing engineering workflow.

 API-First Application Security

-This guide lays out evaluation criteria for selecting API security tools.
-Here at StackHawk, we’ve built the best-in-class tool for API security testing.
-You can test it for free by signing up for an account or schedule time with a product specialist if you’d like to learn more.
+In this guide, we examined several evaluation criteria for selecting API security tools.
+Here at StackHawk, we’ve built the best-in-class tool for API security testing, offering a best-in-class experience for implementing a DAST solution and covering the OWASP API Security Top 10.
+To get started with StackHawk, you can test it for free by signing up for an account or scheduling a time to chat with our team of API security experts if you’d like to learn more.